jaurjey/Greek-alphabet-letters/README.md

 - Increasing the number of classes made it easier to overfit, so we had to keep the dataset balanced and carefully curated.

 ### How robust is your model to changes in the environment?
-- Works well across **fonts, backgrounds, and sizes**.
+- Works well across **simple fonts, simple backgrounds, and sizes**.
-- Less robust with **handwriting, extreme rotations, or unusual styles**, since those were not well represented.

 ### Were you surprised by how well the model learned certain classes?
 - Yes, distinct letters like **ξ (xi)**, **ψ (psi)**, and **ω (omega)** performed strongly.